"You have permission to leave Dean farmed 80 acres just outside1

 was a lanky teen-ager who cheese, chicken, fish and bread

 flashed on the screen.
-Then slowly imitating the computer
+Then slowly imitating the computer13

 "Find the cheese," said the voice, Benjy repeated, "He looks at